California Historical Landmarks in Marin County

 Citation from California Office of Historic Preservation

 The south tower of the Golden Gate Bridge is in the City and County of San Francisco.
 The north tower is in the County of Marin.
 Although the bridge is listed as California Historical Landmark 974 in both counties, we have been unable to locate a California plaque at either end of the bridge.
+Here's a list of other California Historical Landmarks which had no bear flag plaque when we visited them.

 The Golden Gate Bridge is also San Francisco Landmark 222.